-Cost and expenses for the 1st quarter of 2019 amounting to Php12.17 million were from general and administrative expenses amounting to Php11.49 million, and interest expense amounting to PhpO.68 million.
+Cost and expenses for the 1st quarter of 2019 amounting to Php12.17 million were from general and

 Total Assets as of March 31, 2019 stood at Php766.27 million a decrease of Php22.07 million from Php788.34 million as of December 31, 2018.
-Current assets, composed mostly of cash and cash equivalents amounting to Php84.55 million, receivables amounting to Php34.61 million and refundable deposits amounting to Php39.61 million, decreased by Php26.23 million, as these were used for operations and for the partial settlement of the loan payable.
+Current assets, composed mostly of cash and cash equivalents amounting to Php84.55 million, receivables amounting to Php34.61 million ≈nd refundable deposits amounting to Php39.61 million, decreased by Php26.23 million, as these were used for operations and for the partial settlement of the loan payable.
 Non-current assets, however, increased by Php4.16 million.
 The increase was primarily due to the increase in investment in associates amounting to Php3.92 million and financial assets at FVOCI amounting to Php1.12 million.
 The increases were partially offset by the decrease in property and equipment amounting to Php1.3 million.